WallaceTrinh/README/README.md

 - [My LinkedIn](https://www.linkedin.com/in/wallace-trinh-0a192714b/)

 ### 👤About Me
-- 📙I'm currently enrolled in the BCIT's Computer Systems and Technology Diploma Program.
+- 📙Graduated from BCIT's Computer Systems and Technology Diploma Program.
 - 👨‍🍳Prior to programming, I was an Executive Sous Chef.